RVMI/rvmi_workspace_setup/readme.md

 Source the workspace (this line should be added also to your bash configuration ~/.bashrc):
 > source ~/rvmi_ws/devel/setup.bash

+In case _package_ is still missing, try to search for it:
+> apt-cache search ros-kinetic-_package_

+If it exists, you can install it manually:
+> sudo apt-get install ros-kinetic-_package_

 ### Bash commands